open-cloud/open-cloud.github.io.old/3_operator.md

 $ glance image-create --name ovx-floodlight --disk-format=qcow2 --container-format=bare --file ubuntu-14.04-server-cloudimg-amd64-disk1.img
 ```

-TODO
-The final step is to configure your pool of public IP addresses.
-You
+TODO: The final step is to configure a pool of public IP addresses.
-can do so by opening
+Do so by opening
 *neutron/neutron/plugins/opencloud/common/constants.py* and editing
 the *EXT_SUBNET* section.
-Make sure you update the fields for *cidr*,
+Make sure to update the fields for *cidr*,
 *gateway_ip*, and *allocation_pools*.
-If needed, you can have multiple
+If needed, have multiple *start*
-*start* and *end* entries if you have a fragmented IP address space.
+and *end* entries if you have a fragmented IP address space.
 For
 example:

 ```